Close

 Common Tow Truck Accidents

-Given the fact that tow trucks are so heavy, it is more difficult for them to slow down and stop.
+Since tow trucks are so heavy, it is more difficult for them to slow down and stop.
 This increases the risk of rear-end collisions for other drivers.
 Also, the size and height of tow trucks give them a higher center of gravity, which makes them more vulnerable to rollovers.
 Similar to a semi-truck, tow trucks also have a larger blind spot, compromising the safety of those driving next to them.
 Less commonly, some tow truck drivers may negligently tow cars, causing their loads to shift or come loose.
 It goes without saying that this presents an enormous hazard to other drivers.
 In the non-commercial context, though, inexperienced drivers may improperly hitch their load to the truck, blocking following drivers’ view of their brake lights and turn signals.
-The bottom line is: a lot more can go wrong when it comes to tow trucks compared to normal passenger vehicles.
+The bottom line is that a lot more can go wrong with tow trucks than with normal passenger vehicles.

 Causes of Tow Truck Accidents